ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 *  It is applied only to this subdomain (record is published at "\_dmarc.test.example.com" and not "\_dmarc.example.com")

-*  Receivers are advised that the Domain Owner considers messages that fail to authenticate to be suspicious ("p=quarantine")
+*  Mail Receivers are advised that the Domain Owner considers messages that fail to authenticate to be suspicious ("p=quarantine")

 *  Aggregate feedback reports should be sent via email to the